NotJohnNash/filesharing/John_Nash/README.md

 # John Nash artciles

 In this Git there is a repository named misc where is a links_1.md file.
-That file has a collection of links poiting to documents.
+That file has a collection of links pointing to documents.
 And this torrent is archive of almost all of those documents.

 ## Content